 If you need a quick charge before you leave the house or office, a wired connection is the way to go.
 To charge up overnight or throughout the day while you work, though, a wireless charging station might be the better solution.

 The current Qi standard supports 5 (Baseline Power Profile) to 15 watts (Extended Power Profile).
 The higher the number, the faster the phone battery recharges.
-All compatible iPhones support up to 7.5 watts, although newer handsets support 10 watts.
+All of the above iPhones support at least 7.5w, with handsets that include MagSafe (iPhone 12 and newer) supporting up to 15w.

 Another way to verify is to check your iPhone’s model number.
 To find your model number on your device, tap Settings > General > About.
 Next, tap the part number listed to the right of “Model Number” to reveal it.